rwbl/domoticz-homeautomation-workbook/README.md

 * Functions that have been replaced by another solution are kept in this document as reference – could be of use.
 * Screenshots might not be updated as functionality is evolving.
 * To-do’s are tagged with <TODO> - The To-do list, with prefix, i.e. NEW, UPD …, are captured in the file TODO.md.
+* Device names and other are in cases in German as the Domoticz system is used in Germany.
 Abbreviations: GUI = Domoticz UI in browser, HmIP = homematicIP,

 ### Functions